 A new venture from a leading Latin American financial services provider had recently launched their “mobile money” program (providing financial services through a mobile handset and an associated prepaid card).
-Their initial target was to reach 1 million registered users after two years, with the assumption that a Person-to-Person (P2P) transfer product, easily conducted through the mobile phone, would be a natural hit with its users, complemented with the benefits of a prepaid card to use in existing ATMs and card-accepting merchants.
+Their initial target was to reach 1 million registered users after two years, with the assumption that a Person-to-Person (P2P) transfer product, easily conducted through the mobile phone, would be a natural hit with its users.
+Also complimenting this program was implemented with the benefits of a prepaid card that could be used in existing ATMs and with card-accepting merchants.

 Yet despite a well-thought through strategy, significant marketing budget, a suite of financial services, and improvements in its retail agent network, the venture had registered only a couple hundred thousand subscribers.
 Moreover, the percentage of registered users who were active was under 10% – well below what was needed for the venture to eventually reach profitability.
 We were brought it to determine the root cause of the low customer adoption and provide suggested remedies to boost usage.

 Digital Disruptions’ Solution